Subscribe for More Articles Like These! Subscribe Now

 Once you know what phrases your competitors are targeting and actually hitting, use the stats as fuel for your own SEO strategy.
 Maybe you see that they’re teetering at the top of page two for a juicy phrase.
 Swoop in and optimize your content to rank for opportunities they’re missing.

 Still using SEMrush, look at the URLs getting organic hits and analyze what they’re doing right— so you can do it better.
 What’s their keyword density on that page?
 Are they using semantic keywords?
 Are others linking heavily to that page?
+Here's six SEO tools to optimize like a boss.

 Speaking of links, we’re about to explore your next competitor research assignment.